September 22 to September 29

 Just a Minute

 Single channel HD video, 1 min 15 secs, 2020.

 I followed a link from my Facebook feed to an article in Frieze Magazine titled ‘Kara Walker on the Post-Lockdown World‘, 26 May 2020.

 It’s a wonderfully reflective piece of writing responding to the topic ‘Exactitude’, a theme from Italo Calvino’s ‘Six Memos for the Next Millennium’ (1988).

 “Witnessing trauma acts on the body in specific ways.
 The Event itself creates gaping holes in the fabric of the normal, and lucky survivors patch those holes with questions: ‘What do I do?’
 ‘Where do I go?’
 To be the witness, from afar, of death or destruction means you’re at the mercy of your senses; you have the choice of turning away from or towards the scene.”

-So here we are, turning both towards and away from the scene. revolving at different times and speed with some twirls, pauses, stutters and falls.
-Rotating and looking, listening, tasting reflecting, dismantling, rebuilding, acting and reacting.
+So here we are, turning both towards and away from the scene. revolving at different times and speed, with twirls, pauses, stutters and falls.
+Rotating and looking, listening, tasting, reflecting, dismantling, rebuilding, acting and reacting.

 Here, ‘I/me/mine’ is not twisted into ‘we/us/our’.
 Here, ‘I/me/mine’ is both multiplied and amplified by ‘with’.